-Buenos Aires is a late night city, and after midnight drivers stop for passengers who motion them over!
+Buenos Aires is a late night city, and after midnight bus drivers stop for passengers who motion them over!
 Some bus lines are more reliable than others.
 A few buses run every 10 to 20 minutes and others are hit and miss.
 Walking is easier but too many hours on concrete pavement is exhausting and not wise at night.

 I began by walking the Retiro section of Florida Street north of the center of town.
 You can find just about anything you want on Florida Street, including money changers offering top Dolar Blue exchange rates for USD.
 If you get Argentinian Pesos (ARS) from an ATM, the exchange rate is around 9 ARS to one USD.
 Most US banks charge a fee each time you use a foreign ATM and the Argentinian bank also charges you – a double whammy on top of a bad exchange rate.

-Later I passed majestic museums and embassies and other grand impressive buildings along Avenida 9 de Julio and Avenida del Libertador.
+Later I passed majestic museums and embassies and other grand, impressive buildings along Avenida 9 de Julio and Avenida del Libertador.
 Avenida 9 de Julio is known as the widest avenue in the world.
 It was named in honor of Argentina Independence Day – July 9, 1816.

 The next stop was Puerto Madero neighborhood to the east along the Rio De La Plata riverbank.
 Rio De La Plata is aPuerto Madero neighborhood represents the latest architectural trends in Buenos Aires.
 It’s considered one of the most successful waterfront renewal projects in the world.

 Beginning in the 1990s, there was local and foreign investment in regenerating and refurbishing Puerto Madero.
 Developers created elegant houses, offices, lofts, private universities, grand hotels, and restaurants.
 This new district was quite a change for a city that grew up ”turning its back to the river”.
 Led by the opening of the Buenos Aires Hilton in 1999, luxurious hotels, state-of-the-art multiplex cinemas, performing arts theatres, cultural centers, and office and corporate buildings, including Oracle, are mostly on the east side of Puerto Madero.
-The streets are full of affluent young techies and college students.
+The streets are teeming with young techies and college students.

 Puerto Madero redevelopment was of interest to renowned architects worldwide.
 Today it’s the “preferred address for young professionals and retirees.
-Increasing property prices have generated interest in the area as a destination for foreign buyers, particularly those in the market for premium investment properties”.
+Increasing property prices have generated interest in the area as a destination for foreign buyers, in the market for premium investment properties”.

 Every street in Puerto Madero is named after women.
 The Puente de la Mujer (Women’s Bridge) is the newest link between the east and west docks of Puerto Madero.
 In 2008 Amalia Lacroze de Fortabat, the wealthiest woman in Argentina, inaugurated a museum in Puerto Madero, the Fortabat Art Collection.

 Next, I walked south to San Telmo neighborhood.
-After getting lost yet again and ironically finding myself on Estados Unidas Street, decided it was time to take a break.
+After getting lost again and ironically finding myself on Estados Unidas Street, it was time to take a break.
 I stopped for lunch at very Italian Los Talentos Pizzeria on Defensa Street.

 San Telmo is unique.
-It’s totally different from the other neighborhoods.
+It’s totally different from other neighborhoods.
 The bohemian atmosphere is fun and artsy with creative specialty shops and interesting street art.
 San Telmo is known for Tango parlors and shops that sell Tango shoes and dresses.